The NIH Almanac

 Division of Treatment and Recovery Research

-Another priority is to develop medications that reduce risk of relapse and prevent or reverse alcohol-induced tissue damage.
-Alcohol dependence is a complex disorder involving many neurotargets in regulating alcohol-seeking and drinking behavior, including multiple neurotransmitters and neuromodulators.
-Thus, the division is exploring a range of medications to improve treatment outcomes.
-Several medications are at various stages of development, ranging from preclinical research to clinical application, for the treatment of alcohol dependence.
+Another priority is to develop and identify medications that reduce risk of relapse and prevent or reverse alcohol-induced tissue damage.
+That is because alcohol dependence is a complex disorder involving many targets in the brain to regulate alcohol-seeking and drinking behavior, including multiple neurotransmitters and neuromodulators.
+Thus, the division continues to explore a range of medications to improve treatment outcomes.
+Currently, several medications are at various stages of development, ranging from preclinical research to clinical application, for the treatment of alcohol dependence.

-Health services research is also an important focus for the division.
+Health services research is another critical focus for the Division.
 Current priorities include health economics research, research on stigma and help-seeking behavior, and research on implementation of evidence-based practices and quality improvement in treatment settings.

 Trans-Divisional Program Activity

-NIAAA intramural and extramural staff engage in cross-cutting program activities to address the inherently interdisciplinary nature of alcohol research.
+Staff of the NIAAA intramural and extramural programs engages in cross-cutting program activities to address the inherently interdisciplinary nature of alcohol research.
 NIAAA's Trans-Divisional Research Emphasis and Resource Development teams, working groups, and committees focus on biomarkers; centers and training programs, fetal alcohol spectrum disorders; gene-environment studies; HIV/AIDS; health disparities and minority research; informatics and computational/systems biology; international research; mechanisms of behavioral change; medications development; research resources and technology; and underage drinking.

 Examples of cross-institute activity include the following: